alexhunsley/swift-interpose/README.md

 ```

-This will log (print out) both incoming parameters and the return value.
+This will print out both incoming parameters and the return value.

 ## Dummies that have return values